ahyconsulting/stories/_posts/2019-03-28-heading-for-headless.md

 hidden: false
 ---

 So what is headless exactly?
-Why is there so buzz around it in the tech world, specifically pertaining to web technology?
+Why is there so much buzz around it in the tech world, specifically pertaining to web technology?
 Let's find out.

 #### My First Encounter, flashback!